horsto/OCTRON-docs/docs/create-project.md

 # Create a project
-Start by organising your project:
+## Start by organising your project

 1. Decide which videos to use and make sure they are .mp4<br>